 Please follow these guidelines when preparing your manuscript for submission.
 Failure to do so will lead to the article being rejected.

-- Review articles (40,000 characters max.) reflect upon or critique a specific happening such as the release of a major study or other notable occurrences related to GENEALOGY+CRITIQUE's focus.
+- Review articles (40,000 characters max.) reflect upon or critique a specific happening such as the release of a major study or other notable occurrences related to G+C's focus.
 These occurrences might be scholarly publications and conferences or aesthetic reflections in the form of novels, catalogues, exhibitions, documentaries, or performances.
 Review articles undergo an open peer review, where the contributions are reviewed by members of the editorial team.

 - Interviews (40,000 characters max.) cover topics such as historiographic findings, current controversies, or methodological debates among scholars in the field.
-Authors interested in submitting an interview should approach the editorial team via the contact form.
+Authors interested in submitting an interview should approach the editorial team via the contact page.
 Interviews undergo an open peer review, where the contributions are reviewed by members of the editorial team.

 All character limits include spaces, notes, and bibliography.

-To ensure blind peer review, please only list the title (no more than 100 characters) and abstract on the submitted manuscript file.
+To ensure anonymous peer review, please only list the title (no more than 100 characters) and abstract on the submitted manuscript file.
 The names of all authors, their affiliations, contact details, short biography (optional), and corresponding author details must be stated online as part of the submission process.
 Author names should include a forename and a surname.
 Forenames must be written out and not mere initials.
 The affiliation should ideally include the author's department, institution, city, and country (but only institution and country are mandatory).

 Abstract and Keywords